cDurham/keeb/readme.md

 Split keyboard firmware for Arduino Pro Micro or other ATmega32u4 based boards.

-**Hardware files for the Let's Split are now stored at http://qmk.fm/lets_split/** **Hardware files for the sockets version can be found at https://github.com/dumle29/let-s-Split-v2/tree/socket-reverseable**

 ## Build Guide

-A build guide for putting together the Let's Split v2 can be found here: [An Overly Verbose Guide to Building a Let's Split Keyboard](https://github.com/nicinabox/lets-split-guide)
+A build guide for putting together the Keeb can be found here: [An Overly Verbose Guide to Building a Let's Split Keyboard](https://github.com/nicinabox/lets-split-guide)

 There is additional information there about flashing and adding RGB underglow.